 - a) Devise a grading scheme that is self-stabilizing, where we consider an execution suffix correct iff all nice students remain nice and all naughty students remain naughty.
 What is the stabilization time? - b) We say that $s \in S$ has a good heart iff $k_s \neq \infty$.
 Improve the grading scheme such that it is still self-stabilizing if we keep the requirement that all nice students remain nice, and add the additional requirement that students with good hearts eventually become (and remain) nice, while the remaining students receive bad grades.
-What is the stabilization time? - c) Show that there is an algorithm \mathcal{A}k that can stabilize faster than that in b) if $k_s = k \neq \infty$ for all naughty students $s \in N$.
-(It should still stabilize if this is not the case, just be faster if it holds true!) - d) Argue that, in some sense, your solution from b) is doing well. - e) What if the TA has to be fully self-stabilizing, i.e., has to gracefully handle starting in arbitrary states?
+What is the stabilization time? - c) Show that there is an algorithm \mathcal{A}k (i.e., the algorithm knows k) that can stabilize faster than that in b) if $k_s = k \neq \infty$ for all naughty students $s \in N$.
+(It should still stabilize if this is not the case, just be faster if it holds true!)

+- d) Argue that, in some sense, your solution from b) is doing well, with respect to stabilization time. - e) What if the TA has to be fully self-stabilizing, i.e., has to gracefully handle starting in arbitrary states?